bogdan124/BrainML/README.md

-# DeepML
+# BrainML
 ## Version 0.0.1
-DeepML is python library for building neural networks, is using tensorflow core.
+BrainML is python library for building neural networks, is using tensorflow core.

 ## Install